 Another audience feature is retargeting someone who has previously engaged with your Facebook page, website, or some other criteria.
 Someone who showed interest once is an excellent person to show your ad message again!

 If you don’t have content, can you generate it?
 Videos, blogs, white papers, case studies… all help to solve a problem for a potential new customer.

 Don’t just hit the boost button.
-Explore Facebook ad options, see the ways in which you can define your audience and meet your goals.
+Explore Facebook ad options and see the ways in which you can define your audience and meet your goals.
 Hopefully, you’ll be ready to jump right in and go for paid Facebook ads.